Terms of Service — Clinics

 2. Nature of Services (No Medical Practice)

-2.1 The Platform facilitates referrals, secure exchange of referral materials, and related coordination between Clinic-Users.
-In addition to direct platform entry, the Platform supports the following intake channels:
+2.1 The Platform facilitates referral management, patient enquiry handling, secure exchange of referral materials, and related coordination for Clinic-Users.
+The Platform supports the following intake channels:

 (a) Inbound email intake: Clinic-Users may configure a Refora-issued forwarding address so that referral emails sent by third-party practitioners are automatically routed into the Platform, parsed, and imported as referral records.

-(b) Embeddable website widget: Clinic-Users may embed a Refora referral submission form on their own website.
+(b) QuickRefer form: Clinic-Users may embed a Refora referral submission form on their own website.
 Patients or referring practitioners who complete and submit that form transmit data to Refora on behalf of the embedding Clinic.

 2.2 Refora does not provide medical or dental advice, diagnosis or treatment, and does not practice medicine or dentistry.
 All clinical decisions remain solely with the relevant Clinic-Users.